Sports Medicine questions answered here:

 What is the process to establish practicum sites/experiences in my local area?

 Students are encouraged to pursue local opportunities for practicum experiences at qualified clinical locations.
 The site evaluation process requires the potential candidate to submit an application to be reviewed by the program director.
-An onsite visit of the facility and affiliated paperwork related to patient/athlete care is also mandatory.
 Other requirements for the site supervisor are: 1.
-Five years clinical experience.
+Three years clinical experience.
 2. Minimum of 30% patient load is caring for athletes.
 A formal treating relationship with organized athletics teams is desired.
 3. Rehabilitation area and equipment for sports related injuries.
 4. Acceptable levels of malpractice insurance.
-5. Currently licensed and in good standing in the state, local community and peers.
-6. Standards of patient care comparable to that of UWS.
+5. Currently licensed and in good standing in the state or province.
+6. Standards of patient care meet or exceed all ethical and professional standards.

 When are the classes offered?

 Classes are delivered in an online hybrid format.
 This means that didactic material is online and labs/hands-on are in the classroom.
-For concurrently enrolled DC students, the labs are held on weekends or in the evenings.
-For students enrolled from a distance (not in the Portland area), you will be required to come to campus once per quarter for the lab portion of the courses.
-Lab dates will be determined in advance so that students have ample time to make travel arrangements.
+You will be required to come to campus once over a long weekend in the middle of your program.
+Dates will be announced.

 Who will be teaching the classes?

 Courses are taught by expert instructors who have extensive backgrounds in sports medicine, and hands-on experience in treating athletes of all levels.
+Our faculty come from a wide range of professional and clinical backgrounds.
 The list of faculty can be found here: https://www.uws.edu/about-uws/directory/?cn-s=&cn-cat=34